 Currently, we produce 100 million vehicles which are left unused 95% of the time.
 In the next decade, this number is predicted to drop to 30 million.
 Studies foresee that, in major cities, personal rides with private vehicles will drop under 40% of total rides and 60% will be done by fleet-owned vehicles (such as Uber or Lyft).
 Apply this scenario to a city like Los Angeles, and you could free a surface one or two times the size of San Francisco.
 Now, what could we do with all that free space?
 Additional housing, renewable energy production, recreation space and food production are just a few ideas which would make the cities of the future 100% self-sustained.

 Of course, we are often initially skeptical of change, and adoption takes time.
-The introduction of the electric car won’t happen everywhere at once – I think China will experience it first, followed by U.S. and Europe.
+The introduction of the electric car won’t happen everywhere at once – probably China will experience it first, followed by U.S. and Europe.
 It also won’t happen evenly across territories: the first electric cars will be seen in major cities first, and it’ll take a few years for them to spread through villages and faraway provinces.
 It may even take up to 20 years to see a total adoption of this technology.

 There’s another very interesting fact that needs to be mentioned: almost no traditional automotive company is taking part in this revolution.
 Among the main players, other than Fisker, we can quote Next, Tesla and Dyson (all companies who believe in change and in the disruptive power of new technologies).
-This is fascinating and dumbfounding at the same time, as I do believe that in five years from now, nobody will buy an electric car for the sake of the environment: they will for the sake of their pocket.
+This is fascinating and dumbfounding at the same time, as in five years from now, nobody will buy an electric car for the sake of the environment: they will for the sake of their pocket.